jsunn-y/BE-205/README.md

 ## Assignment 1 Report

+To run, install the conda environment from `env.sav`

 Weights saved from the logistic regression model: `Assignment 1/model.sav`

 Function to test code (used for grading):  `run_test_code` from `Assignment 1/util.py`